aminakhokhark/aminakhokhark/README.md

 Here are some ideas to get you started:

 - 🔭 I’m curentrly peparing  for the start of Scool of Code boot camp.
-- 🌱 I’m currently learning about coding all things code wise.
+- 🌱 I’m currently learning about coding and all things code wise.
-- 💬 Ask me about ...
+- 💬 I like to go for run, read when I have free time.
-- 📫 How to reach me: kaljanac.amina@gmail.com
+- 📫 How to reach me:
 - 😄 Pronouns: she/her

 -->